DuckyTeam/ducky-components/README.md

 - Open `localhost:6006`

 ## Project structure
-Create a component folder in `common` with `index.js` and `styles.css` files.
+Create a component folder in `src` with `index.js` and `styles.css` files.
 Each component is to be developed as a function or a class if required.
-Preview the component in `preview\App.js`.
+Preview the component with Storybook by creating a `stories.js` file using duckyStories.

 ### CSS Modules
 CSS files loaded into components are locally scoped and you can point to class names with javascript.